orthecreedence/hustle/README.md

 The object returned has two methods:

-- `start` starts subscribing.
+- `consumer.start()` starts subscribing.
 Note that the Subscriber class starts on instantiation, so you'll only need to call `consumer.start()` after calling `consumer.stop()`.
-- `stop` stops the consumer from listening to the channel.
+- `consumer.stop()` stops the consumer from listening to the channel.
 Can be started again with `consumer.start()`

 Tests
 -----